All Episodes

 It's where I met Bill Clinton.

-This was Sunday morning in Los Angeles, KNBC Eyeball News Channel 4's news conference.
+At any rate, this was Sunday morning in Los Angeles, KNBC Eyeball News Channel 4's news conference.

-And the host was Conan Nolan, interviewing Antonio Villa Ragosa.
+And the host was Conan Nolan interviewing Antonio Villa Ragosa.

 Or Via.

-Via, sorry, Ragosa.
+Via, sorry, Rigosa.

-And uh Conan Nolan said, You were in the news because of a photograph.
+And Conan Nolan said, you were in the news because of a photograph that actor Charlie Sheen tweeted.

 The opening of a hotel.